Aliazzzz/Applied-Design-Patterns-in-CODESYS-V3/Patterns of Ladder Logic Programming/README.md

 # Simple, elegant and easy to pick up!
-IMHO, Ladder certainly has it's specific purpose.
-Its simple, elegant and easy to pick up by personell with less PLC experience, so it's always a good startingpoint.
+IMHO, Ladder (LD) certainly has it's specific purpose.
+It's visual, simple, elegant and easy to pick up by personell with less PLC experience.
+It is always a good startingpoint.
 Just do not try to use LD language for tasks it isn't intended for.
+So, over time, when programming experience and confidence grows, the programmer will inevitably outgrow LD and is able to see LD's limitations.
+This does not mean that LD itself is limited as by nature LD it is visual, simple and elegant.
+Thus the circle is complete.

 # LD Do's!
 Higher decisionmaking (Boolean operations) or I/O handling i.e. reading and writing binary and or analog in/outputs.

 # LD Don'ts!
 Looping (FOR TO DO, WHILE) math / calculations or string operations.
-These kind of “problems” should be programmed more suitable language e.g Structured Text (ST).
+These kind of “problems” could be programmed more a suitable language: Structured Text (ST)*.

 # In general
 Be aware that wrong/incorrect usage of LD will send your code down in a one way street of poor maintainability, poor readability and poor extendability.